How We Compare to the

 National Cancer Database

-Established as a public-private partnership, the NQF has broad participation from all parts of the healthcare system, including national, state, regional and local groups representing consumers, public and private purchasers, employers, healthcare professionals, provider organizations, health plans, and others involved in healthcare research or quality improvement.
-Together, the organizational members of the NQF work to promote a common approach to measuring healthcare quality and fostering system-wide capacity for quality improvement.
+Established as a public-private partnership, the NQF has broad participation from all parts of the healthcare system, including national, state, regional and local groups representing consumers, public and private purchasers, employees, healthcare professionals, provider organizations, health plans and others involved in healthcare research or quality improvement.
+Together the organizational members of the NQF work to promote a common approach to measuring healthcare quality and fostering systemwide capacity for quality improvement.

-The Commission on Cancer (CoC), through the Cancer Program Practice Reports (CP3R), promotes twelve quality indicators utilizing the data submitted to the National Cancer Database.
-The data are from 2012.
+The Commission on Cancer (CoC), through the Cancer Program Practice Reports (CP3R), promotes 12 quality indicators utilizing the data submitted to the National Cancer Database.
+The data are from 2013.